14all-agency/shopify-llms-txt-directory/https-everydayhome-co-nz.md

   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Estique-Organiser-Black-Walnut-UMBRA-9.jpg?v=1731902602
   Price: $44.99 NZD
-- [Umbra Exhibit Wall Picture Frame - Set of 3 Black](https://everydayhome.co.nz/products/exhibit-3-photo-display-black): Exhibit Photo Display features a wall-mounted brushed metal ledge with clips and brackets to hold three gallery-style picture frames of various size, all while reducing the amount of damage typically left on walls.
+- [Exhibit Photo Display (Set of 3) - Black](https://everydayhome.co.nz/products/exhibit-3-photo-display-black): Exhibit Photo Display features a wall-mounted brushed metal ledge with clips and brackets to hold three gallery-style picture frames of various size, all while reducing the amount of damage typically left on walls.
 The brackets with the frames are suspended from the ledge, which allows them to be moved around to create various layouts.
 Its flexible horizontal hanging properties make Exhibit a great addition to your stairway due to its ability to be hung angled.
 Use Exhibit to set a décor accent in your living room, bedroom, entryway, office or studio and give it a modern update while curating your favorite photos and artwork.
-  Updated: 2025-09-25T18:20:37Z
+  Updated: 2025-10-02T03:38:10Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Exhibit-Photo-Display-Set-of-3-Black-UMBRA-0.png?v=1731902610
   Price: $99.99 NZD
-- [Umbra Exhibit Wall Picture Frame - Set of 5 Black](https://everydayhome.co.nz/products/exhibit-photo-display-set-5-black): Exhibit Photo Display features a wall-mounted brushed metal ledge with clips and brackets to hold five gallery-style picture frames of various size, all while reducing the amount of damage typically left on walls.
+- [Exhibit Photo Display (Set 5) - Black](https://everydayhome.co.nz/products/exhibit-photo-display-set-5-black): Exhibit Photo Display features a wall-mounted brushed metal ledge with clips and brackets to hold five gallery-style picture frames of various size, all while reducing the amount of damage typically left on walls.
 The brackets with the frames are suspended from the ledge, which allows them to be moved around to create various layouts.
 Its flexible horizontal hanging properties make Exhibit a great addition to your stairway due to its ability to be hung angled.
 Use Exhibit to set a décor accent in your living room, bedroom, entryway, office or studio and give it a modern update while curating your favorite photos and artwork.
-  Updated: 2025-09-25T14:22:13Z
+  Updated: 2025-10-02T03:38:11Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Exhibit-Photo-Display-Set-5-Black-UMBRA-4.png?v=1731901805
-  Price: $139.99 NZD
+  Price: $99.99 NZD
 - [Umbra Flex Drain Stop & Hair Catcher - Grey](https://everydayhome.co.nz/products/flex-drain-stop-hair-catcher-grey): Say goodbye to clogged shower drains and tub stoppers that don't work with Flex drain stop and hair catcher you prevent hair from clogging your drain with this drain stop and hair catcher in one.
 Once inserted in your bathtub drain, simply push down on the center to convert it to either a hair catcher or tub stopper.
   Updated: 2025-09-25T15:59:04Z
   Vendor: UMBRA